KAH1U02/sjjj/README.md

 features
 ---------
-- you can send email
+- can send email
-- you can manually extend functionality with provided `communicator` and `standard_communicator` functions
+- can be manually extended with provided `communicator` and `standard_communicator` functions
-- code has comments
+- has comments
-- code is one file under 150 lines long
+- is one file under 150 lines long

 notes